 Gardening by Month - January

-Garsons has a good selection of dormant trees, shrubs and perennials ready to fill gaps in borders or to make features of in containers.
+Come and see the big selection of dormant trees, shrubs and perennials at Garsons.
+They’re ready to fill gaps in borders or to make features of in containers.

 Don’t forget to keep your bird feeders and bird tables stocked up, along with an unfrozen water source for birds.
 A bowl of water at ground level will also be welcome.

 We wish you a happy gardening year ahead!